Best Practices for Shipping Dangerous Goods

-First, you need to correctly identify what type of dangerous good you are planning to send, as there are different restrictions on goods depending on its classification.
+First, you need to correctly identify which type of dangerous goods you are planning to send, as there are different restrictions on goods depending on its classification.
 Keep in mind there are many items which could be difficult to classify as “dangerous” as they may not be dangerous by themselves, but do contain a dangerous component.

 There are nine classes of dangerous goods, as well as a few sub-classes.
 The below information breaks them down by category.